foundry4/connected-data-amanita/README.md

 # Content Graph API

-API for the content graph.
-Implemented with the Python 2 [Flask](http://flask.pocoo.org/) microframework and running with [Green Unicorn](http://gunicorn.org/) Python WSGI HTTP Server.
+API for reading from the Content Graph/Store.

 ## Run Locally
 ### 1. Create a virtualenv, install dependencies: